Aristocracy of Norway: Medieval secular aristocracy - clerical section

 The Royal Seal of King Haakon VI.
 It contains the Coat of arms of Norway.

 Attemptive reconstructional drawing of St Mary's Church.

 Remains of St Mary's Church.

-Members of the royal clergy (kongelig kapellgeistlighet), i.e. the clergy of the King's own chapels, which were subordinate only to the King and largely independent of the Church hierarchy in Norway, belonged to the secular aristocracy by virtue of their offices in the service of the King.
+Members of the royal clergy (kongelig kapellgeistlighet), i.e. the clergy of the king's own chapels, which were subordinate only to the king and largely independent of the Church hierarchy in Norway, belonged to the secular aristocracy by virtue of their offices in the service of the king.

 In a royal proclamation of 22 June 1300 King Haakon V granted St Mary's Church, Oslo—the royal chapel—numerous privileges and decreed that "the learned man who is or becomes its dean" (i.e. the provost) ex officio would have the rank of a lendman, whilst priests with prebends (i.e. the canons) would have the rank of a Knight, the vicars and deacons would have the rank of an (ordinary) hirdmann, and other clerics would have the rank of a kjertesvein; the clergy of this church thus received extraordinarily high aristocratic ranks, according to Sverre Bagge.

-In 1314 King Haakon decreed that the provost of St Mary's Church would also hold the office of Chancellor (Norges Rikes kansler) and Keeper of the Great Seal ‘for eternity’, and with some interruptions the office of Chancellor was tied to the office of provost of St Mary's Church until some years after the Reformation in 1536.
-One of the other priests (typically a canon) would serve as Vice-Chancellor according to the royal letter.
-The main Great Seal was brought to Denmark in 1398, but the Chancellor kept an older version of the seal that was used until the 16th century.
+In 1314 King Haakon decreed that the provost of St Mary's Church would also hold the office of Chancellor of Norway (Norges Rikes kansler) and Keeper of the Great Seal ‘for eternity’, and with some interruptions the office of chancellor was tied to the office of provost of St Mary's Church until some years after the Reformation in 1536.
+One of the other priests (typically a canon) would serve as vice-chancellor according to the royal letter.
+The main Great Seal was brought to Denmark in 1398, but the chancellor kept an older version of the seal that was used until the 16th century.
 The vicars of St Mary's Church probably had a higher position than elsewhere due to their extraordinary aristocratic rank.
 In 1348 King Haakon VI found it necessary to stress that the canons had higher rank in every aspect and they alone should administer the estate of their church.